Looking for the Elastic web crawler? See the Elastic web crawler documentation.

 The web crawler honors directives within robots.txt files.

 The web crawler honors XML sitemaps, and fetches sitemaps identified within robots.txt files.
+Additional sitemaps can also be managed on the domain through the domain dashboard.

 Entry points allow customers to specify where the web crawler begins crawling each domain.